kevL/yata/ReadMe.txt

 OPERATIONS THAT REFORMAT LARGE TABLES (tens of thousands of Rows) TAKE TIME.
 Example: loading or changing the table-font of Placeables.2da with ~25,000 rows takes ~20 seconds on my decently fast computer.
+Fortunately this has been reduced to ~4 seconds if a table has a lot of **** fields.

 Settings.Cfg file (do not use double-quotes)